-Earlier this month, I had the opportunity to participate in a Q&A as part of the Chronicle of Higher Education’s panel “Building a More Healthy and Sustainable Campus.”
+Recently, I had the opportunity to participate in a Q&A as part of the Chronicle of Higher Education’s panel “Building a More Healthy and Sustainable Campus.”
 Throughout the discussion, which included representatives from Emory University, the College of Charleston, and the Society of College and University Planning, the panelists discussed unique lessons learned from implementing higher education climate action plans.
 As a follow-up to that Q&A session, I would like to highlight three key lessons we’ve learned while developing successful climate action plans in support of our client’s goals.

 It cannot function as a separate plan.

 The panelists discussed the importance of including climate action plans as part of overall strategic efforts on campus.
 This is an important first step.
 Any climate action plan that is developed should never be stand alone.
 It can be developed as part of a distinct effort, but in the end, it should always be integrated into the campus master plan, design guidelines, and deferred maintenance plan.
 Ideally, it wouldn’t stop there.
 It would become an integral part of recruiting and operation efforts.